nsip/sif-data/doc/DataGen2020.md

 * Priority: These steps are prefixed with low, med, high for how important they are to the next version.
 * Future: Bullet points along the lines of "FUTURE:" are added as useful tips or information
 * Estimate: Small (1 effort day), Medium (1 effort week), Large (> 2 effort weeks) is added for future estimates.
+* Helpers: are common code (or in this case, common text) to stop repetition

 ## Walk through specifics:

 * (low) bin/create.cgi creates necessary starting data and starts a background process.
     * FUTURE: Move to hits-dashboard API but keep it as a REST request
     * ESTIMATE: small
-* (med) Massages the data, macking sure options that depend on each other are selected and ranges make sense.
+* (med) Massages the data, making sure options that depend on each other are selected and ranges make sense.
     * ESTIMATE: small
 * (low) it becomes its own background task, also writing to /tmp and the database each step
     * ESTIMATE: NA (part of hits-dashboard which is always running)